Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

         The pipeline will fail, however `ALIGN` now includes the chunk id in the bam and bam index names.

-❓ Question: why do you think the code will fail?
+❓ Question: can you think of why the code will fail?

 #### Code checkpoint